Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 Height is a very polygenic trait and well-studied in humans.
 GWAS summary statistics for height used hundreds of thousands of individuals of European ancestry.
 It is unclear how well polygenic risk scores (PRS) predict height in non-Europeans in comparison to Europeans.
 Here we explore and quantify this, and then provide improvements.

-## Recreating all analyses in the paper.
+## Recreating all analyses in the paper

 ### Prerequisites